jabney/seedable/README.md

 A simple, no-frills, seedable random number generator from sha256 hashes.

 Written in plain JavaScript.
-Depends on Node.js Crypo.
+Depends on Node.js Crypto.

 ## Installation